 Note - only detectors that have their sensitivity set to GLOBAL SENSITIVITY will have their sensitivity changed, and then only if 6-1-8 Global Sensitivity Set-up has the day set to TIMED.

-Note - S90[TM]/XP95[TM] detectors set to LOW sensitivity do not meet the requirements of EN54 part 5.
+Note - Detectors set to LOW sensitivity do not meet the requirements of EN54 part 5.